Research

 Adding LLMs to the psycholinguistic norming toolbox: A practical guide to getting the most out of human ratings

-Javier Conde, María Grandury, Tairan Fu, Carlos Arriaga, Gonzalo Martínez, Tom Clark, Sean Trott, Christopher Green, Pedro Reviriego, and Marc Brysbaert
+Javier Conde, María Grandury, Tairan Fu, Carlos Arriaga, Gonzalo Martínez, Tom Clark, Sean Trott, Christopher Green, Pedro Reviriego, Marc Brysbaert

 Psycholinguistic Word Features: a New Approach for the Evaluation of LLMs Alignment with Humans